71st TMS US TACTICAL MISSILES

 On The Pad

-"The blast shield was installed to divert the jet blast to prevent damage to the farmers crops that surrounded the Flight "A" Missile Site."
+"The blast shield was installed to divert the jet blast to preventdamage to the farmers crops that surrounded the Flight "A" Missile Site."

 On The Pad